In 1996 I was diagnosed with an incurable thyroid condition.

 It was now everywhere: in her lungs, her brain, her liver, and her bones.

 I remember taking my mom to the hospital in Long Island for weekly radiation and chemo treatments.
 She never wanted to go.
 She told me it made her feel sick and she wanted to stop.
 But, we didn’t stop.
 We followed the modern medical protocol and didn’t question it.

 As I watched her suffer, I began questioning that medical treatment.
 So did my father.
 He read an article about a doctor that had healed himself from pancreatic cancer using a natural diet.
 So we tried it.

 It was obvious this new food was giving her a little more life.
 Like a houseplant that hadn’t been watered for a while; once you add water the plant perks up.
-That’s exactly what happened; she perked up a bit, but it wasn’t enough to bring her back (Honoring My Mother’s Journey).
+That’s exactly what happened; she perked up a bit, but it wasn’t enough to bring her back.
+You can read more about that here: Honoring My Mother’s Journey.

-She was right.
-According to what she had learned in medical school, my disease was incurable.
+And, she was right.
+According to what she had learned in medical school, my disease was indeed incurable.

 Thankfully, I didn’t go to medical school, so I had a different perspective.

 I said, “hey doc, instead of destroying my thyroid, what if improved my diet?”